Kodriboh/L-gr-Vindr/README.md

 To contrast, <code>yarn start</code> will run the app under pm2 for production use.
 <code>yarn live</code> will run a live nodemon server without addons.
 You may also manually compile SCSS using <code>yarn sass-compile</code>.

+## Database

+Lágr-Vindr comes packed with a database configuration for mongo ready to go.
+Simply set up your environment variables as in the .env.example and run the docker-compose file <code>docker-compose up --build -d</code>.
+Additional configurations are supported in the auto configuration by changing the DB environment variables: pgsql, mysql, mariadb, additional configuration may be necessary via the provided config.js files.